catalinandreipreda/catalinandreipreda/README.md

 #### About me

 I love coding and learning about tech, but for me it's more about people not computers - I want my code to have real impact and help people!

-I focus on solving (and avoiding) problems, not translating tickets to code.
+I focus on solving real-world problems, not translating tickets to code.

 #### Background
 I'm passionate about beautiful UI and accessible UX: I started volunteering in various graphic design roles then I got my first job as a Frontend Developer and now I'm working as a Full-stack Developer.
 I'm interested in every layer of software development from feature planning, to UX research and UI design, building scalable systems or DevOps.